hb9ssb/trx-control/README.md

 raw sockets and can optionally listen for WebSocket connections.
 It supports both IPv4 and IPv6.)_

-See the Integration Guide at
-https://trx-control.msys.ch/#_the_trx_control_integration_guide for all
-information on the client/server protocol, the extensions etc.
+See the *trx-control Integration Guide* at https://trx-control.msys.ch/#_the_trx_control_integration_guide for all information on the client/server protocol, the extensions etc.